hertogp/stitch/_readme.md

 This effectively sets the working directory for stitch relative to the directory where pandoc was started.
 Override the hardcoded `.stitch` default in one or more of:
 - the codeblock attributes
 - a named stitch section in the doc's meta data
-- a stitch section named `defaults`
+- a stitch section named `defaults` in the doc's meta data

 Setting `dir` in a codeblock's attributes is specific for that codeblock.
-Mainly useful when debugging a particular defiant codeblock since it makes the artifact files easier to find/view.
+Mainly useful when debugging a particular defiant codeblock, since it makes the artifact files easier to find/view.

 When set in a named stitch section in the document's meta data, it allows to store